bcantoni/altauto/.github/copilot/instructions.md

 - Use descriptive variable and function names
 - Include docstrings for all functions and modules
 - Add appropriate type hints when possible
-- Don't add comments except for these cases:
+- Don't add comments except for these specific cases:
-  - Any unusual logic (e.g. why a loop may be skipped)
+  - Any unusual logic (for example why a loop may be skipped)
-  - Explaining the purpose of regular expressions
+  - Any regular expressions

 ### Python-Specific Rules
-- Target Python 3.6+ compatibility
+- Target Python 3.9+ compatibility
 - Use f-strings for string formatting
 - Use pathlib for file path operations when appropriate
 - Handle file operations with proper error handling and encoding (utf-8)